Enumeration of Autocatalytic Subsystems in Large Chemical Reaction Networks: Autocatalytic K o nig graphs

 Finally, we show that irreducible Metzler CS matrices $\SM[\child]$ are autocatalytic whenever they contain an autocatalytic core.
 Our starting point is the following technical result, which then enables us to state the main result of this subsection. \begin{lemma}[Proof: SI] Let $\king(\child^*)$ be a fluffle with irreducible autocatalytic Metzler CS matrix $\SM[\child^*]$ and let $\king(\child)$ be obtained from $\king(\child^*)$ by adding a single ear with initial vertex in $R(\king(\child^*))$, terminal vertex in $X(\king(\child^*))$, and a non-empty set of internal vertices, together with all reaction-to-metabolite edges in $R(\king(\child))\times X(\king(\child))$.
 If $\SM[\child^*]$ is an autocatalytic CS matrix and $\SM[\child]$ is a Metzler matrix, then $\SM[\child]$ is autocatalytic irreducible CS matrix. \end{lemma} \begin{theorem}[Proof: SI] Let $\SM[\child]$ be an irreducible Metzler CS matrix and suppose $\SM[\child]$ contains an autocatalytic core $\SM[\child^*]$ as a principal submatrix.
 Then $\SM[\child]$ is autocatalyic. \end{theorem}

 We conclude this section with a close look at autocatalytic cores.
 Consider a fluffle $G$ and recall that for any fluffle $H$ with $E_1(H)\subseteq E_1(G)$ the matrix $\SM[E_1(H)]$ is a principal submatrix of $\SM[E_2(G)]$.
 Since an autocatalytic core is irreducible and thus a superposition of elementary circuits, we immediately observe the following corollary: \begin{corollary} Let $G$ be an autocatalytic core in $\king$ and $\mathcal{C}$ a circuitnet for $G$.
-Then $\SM[E_1(C)]$ is a Metzler CS matrix for every $C\in\mathcal{C}$. \end{corollary} It is therefore of interest to consider the following subclass of elementary circuits: \begin{definition} A Metzler circuit in $\king=(X\cupdot R,E)$ is an elementary circuit without a chord of the form $(x,r)\in X\times R$. \end{definition} Cor.~\ref{cor:Metzler-core} thus implies that every autocatalyic core can be constructed from the Metzler circuits in $\king$ alone.
+Then $\SM[E_1(C)]$ is a Metzler CS matrix for every $C\in\mathcal{C}$. \end{corollary} It is therefore of interest to consider the following subclass of elementary circuits: \begin{definition} A Metzler circuit in $\king=(X\cupdot R,E)$ is an elementary circuit without a chord of the form $(x,r)\in X\times R$. \end{definition} Cor.~\ref{cor:Metzler-core} thus implies that every autocatalytic core can be constructed from the Metzler circuits in $\king$ alone.
+In a recent follow-up paper, we show that this is indeed feasible in combination with a specialized algorithm for enumerating partially chordless circuits \cite{golnik_using_2026}.